JohNan/pyplaato/README.md

 Fetches data for the Plaato Keg and Plaato Airlock using the official API handed by [blynk.cc](blynk.cc)

+To be able to query the API an `auth_token` is required and which can be obtained by following [these](https://plaato.zendesk.com/hc/en-us/articles/360003234717-Auth-token) instructions

 For more information about the available pins that can be retrieved please see the official [docs](https://plaato.zendesk.com/hc/en-us/articles/360003234877-Pins) from Plaato

 ## Usage